Skip to content

 Time for a maintenance check?
 Schedule one today

 Your air filter may be located in the blower compartment of your furnace, in an attached filter case or in wall-mounted return air grille.
-If you’re having trouble locating your air filter, please contact Reliance™ for assistance.
+If you’re having trouble locating your air filter, please contact us for assistance.

-A good air filter could help improve your home’s air quality2 .
-It’s important to be aware of different factors when it comes to filters, such as size, price and MERV rating (Minimum Efficiency Reporting Value).
+A good air filter could help improve your home’s air qualityIt‘s important to be aware of different factors when it comes to filters, such as size, price and MERV rating (Minimum Efficiency Reporting Value).
 This rating is based on how good the filter is at catching dust particles – a rating of 1 means the poorest and 16 the best.
-The highest MERV rating is not always the best for your furnace, and having a too-restrictive filter can put additional strain on your furnace.
-Speak with one of our Home Comfort Advisors about finding an air filter that works for your furnace and home.
+You should note the highest MERV rating is not always the best for your furnace, as having an overly-restrictive filter can put additional strain on your furnace.
+Talk to one of our Home Comfort Advisors to find an air filter that works for your furnace and home.

 You should check your filters regularly and replace them as needed or when the manufacturer recommends.
 Here’s a handy video showing you how to do it!

 Heat pump technology has been around for decades in Canada!
 Heat Pumps absorb energy from outside the home and transfer it into the home to provide heating.
 Heat pumps are like an air conditioner that can also run backwards to heat your home as well as cool it.
+Learn more about heat pumps here

 *Subject to standard rental Terms and Conditions.
 Charges may apply for additional installation work required (e.g. code-required venting).